chanzuckerberg/single-cell-curation/schema/5.3.0/schema.md

 This MUST be a gzipped tab-separated values (TSV) file.

 The curator MUST annotate the following header-less columns.
 Additional columns and header lines beginning with `#` MUST NOT be included.
+Each row MUST represent a unique fragment.

 ### first column